X2CT-FLOW: Maximum a posteriori reconstruction using a progressive flow-based deep generative model for ultra sparse-view computed tomography in ultra low-dose protocols: Numerical Experiment

 The hyperparameters used to train the model are listed in Table~\ref{tab:hps}.
-We utilized Tensorflow 1.14.0 for the back-end of the DNNs.
+We utilized Tensorflow 1.14.0 for the back end of the DNNs.
 The CUDA and cuDNN versions used were 10.0.130 and 7.4, respectively.
 All processes were carried out on a workstation consisting of two Intel Xeon Gold 6230 processors, 384 GB memory, and five GPUs (NVIDIA Quadro RTX 8000 with 48 GB memory).
-For the training, we utilized only four GPUs out of the five GPUs, and for the inference, we utilized only one GPU.
+For the training, we used only four GPUs out of the five GPUs, and for the testing, we utilized only one GPU.

-We adopted the structural similarity (SSIM) index \citep{wang2004image} and peak signal-to-noise ratio (PSNR) to evaluate the reconstruction performance of X2CT-FLOW.
-These metrics were computed using scikit-image package version 0.17.2 \citep{van2014scikit}.